TrueLearnAI/truelearn/docs/index.rst

 Getting Started
 ---------------

-See the link :doc:`tutorial/quickstart` for a quick introduction to the package.
+See the :ref:`installation` for a quick introduction to the package.

 .. include:: changelog.rst
 .. include:: authors.rst